jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-04.md

 "Because that's what graduation really means.
 Not that we've finished something, but that we're finally free to begin."

-I gripped the podium, feeling the weight of 247 pairs of eyes.
+I gripped the podium harder, feeling the weight of 247 pairs of eyes.
+My voice almost broke on the next words but I pushed through.

 "To the Class of 2025: We made it.
 Not just through classes and exams and social drama, but through a year that tested us in ways we didn't expect.
 We're stronger than we knew.
 Braver than we believed.
 And ready for whatever comes next.